Stancoo/contrastive_loss/README.md

 `python3 main_train.py`

 After each 10 epochs the script writes the validation images into `scratch` folder (defined in `config.json` as `"path_scratch": "scratch"`).
-Below we shown the validation batches (8 odd columns correspond to the input, 8 even - to the recovered sequences), after 0, 100, 200 and 2000 training epochs, respectively:
+Below are shown the validation batches (8 odd columns correspond to the input, 8 even - to the recovered sequences), after 0, 100, 200 and 2000 training epochs, respectively:

 <p align="center">
   <img src="pics/scratch_traditional/0000_grt-rec_720.331.png" width=24% />